mmb-carb/ESTA/docs/DEVELOPERS.md

 ## Defining a New Domain

-It is fairly simple to implement a new modeling domain in ESTA for both on-road and aircraft emissions gridding.
-They both depend on finding (or creating) a CMAQ-ready `GRIDCRO2D` file.
+It is fairly simple to implement a new modeling domain in ESTA.
+It all depends on finding (or creating) a CMAQ-ready `GRIDCRO2D` file.
 This is a CMAQ-standard file, with a long history, that defines the lat/lon bounding boxes of each grid cell in a modeling domain.
 The decision was made to use these files as the best way to define the grid because:

 1. It is a well-established file format.
 2. People who need gridded emissions inventories will frequently already have this file for their domain.